 Check the Manual for Correct Operating Procedure

 As previously discussed, mowers under this brand have specific safety features.
 Generally, there are steps you need to do before the machine starts running.
-If you don’t want to waste your time fixing the wrong problems, our advice is to check the user manual before doing anything else.
+If you don’t want to waste your time fixing the wrong problems, my advice is to check the user manual before doing anything else.

 These lawn mower machines suit the specifications of Briggs & Stratton, Honda, and Kawasaki engines.
 Because of this, it’s not surprising that this unit has different choke systems as well.
 This procedure includes enriching the cold engine with gas.
 By doing this, you’ll be able to tell if the choke system is the one preventing the mower start-up.